CIHR Peer Review Manual for New Investigator Salary Award Applications

 CIHR New Investigator peer review committee will be co-chaired.
 The co-Chairs and/or CIHR staff will assign the applications to committee members.
 Efforts will be made to ensure a balanced workload, taking into consideration potential conflicts, language capabilities and areas of expertise.
 The final authority for the assignment of applications rests with CIHR.
 All applications will be assigned to three reviewers to ensure the reliability of the rankings.

 Reviewers are encouraged to start by reading all of their assigned applications before starting the review.
-Each reviewer will be asked to 1- assign each application to a bin, 2- provide a numerical rating for each application and 3- provide a written evaluation for each application assigned to them.
+Each reviewer will be asked to categorize the applications by assigning each application to a bin, to provide a numerical rating for each application and to provide a written evaluation for each application assigned to them.

 In order to help reviewers differentiate between highly promising applications and ensure that the full range of the scale is used, a binning system has been implemented.
 For this system to work effectively, it is essential that the full range within each bin be used.
 Reviewers will be required to assign a minimum of 25 percent of the applications assigned to them within each of the three following bins: